 Selected topics of current interest in industrial and operations engineering.
+Projects are overseen and graded by faculty and may also involve mentoring by representatives from industrial, governmental and/or non-profit organizations.
 CourseProfile (ATLAS)

 IOE 593.
 Ergonomics Professional Project

 Prerequisite: Graduate Standing, permission of instructor.
 (2-4 credits)